On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Introduction and Statement of results

-On a general $d$-dimensional CCE manifold $(X^{d}, M^{d-1}, g^{+})$.
-When $d>4$, we will consider a choice of compactification $g^{*}$ which was considered earlier in a paper by Case-Chang, \cite{casechang} and was named as the "adopted metric".
-The metric was defined by solving the PDE:
+On a general $d$-dimensional CCE manifold $(X, g^{+})$, when $d>4$, we will consider a choice of the compactified metric $g^{*}$ which is a special case of a general class of metrics named as ``adapted metrics" in an earlier paper by Case-Chang \cite[Section 6]{casechang}.
+The metric was defined by solving the Poisson equation

-then we define $g^{*} : = v^{\frac {4}{d-4}} g^+ $ with $g^{*} |_M = h$, the fixed metric on the conformal infinity of $(X^{d}, g^+)$.
-It is known that $g^{*}$ has free Q-curvature (see \cite{casechang}, \cite{CYa}, section 5.2, note that in the notation in \cite{CYa} $d = n+1$, see also the statement of Lemma 2.1 below. )
+with the Dirichlet data the constant function one, $g^{*} : = v^{\frac {4}{d-4}} g^+ $ with $g^{*} |_M = h$, some fixed metric on the conformal infinity of $(X, g^+)$.
+It is known that $g^{*}$ has free Q-curvature (see \cite{casechang,CYa}, see also the discussion in Lemma \ref{fgm2} in the current paper).

-We will begin with some results about compactness of some classes of CCE manifolds.
-In dimension $4$, such results are obtained in \cite{CG, CGQ} (see also the related results in \cite{anderson1, anderson5}).

-We first consider the case when $d$ is even.
-More precisely, the first result we have is: